Topological Hall effect in CeAlGe: RESULTS AND DISCUSSION

-We now turn our attention to the evolution of the Hall resistivity $\rho_{H}$ of CeAlGe as a function of the magnetic field applied parallel to the $c$-axis.
-As can be seen from the ambient pressure data in Fig.~\ref{deltarho_s1}(a), at 2~K a maximum (minimum) appears at $\approx$ 0.8~T in $\rho_{H}$, after being anti-symmetrized with respect to the origin, for measurements performed with increasing (decreasing) magnetic fields.
-These features occur in the same field range as the topological magnetic phase that has been observed in CeAlGe before \cite{puphal2020topological}.
-For magnetic fields higher than 2~T, $\rho_{H}(H)$ displays a linear behavior.
-The total Hall resistivity can be written as $\rho_{H} = \rho^{\rm OHE} + \rho^{\rm AHE} + \rho^{\rm THE}$, where $\rho^{\rm OHE}$ is the ordinary Hall effect caused by the Lorentz force acting on the charge carriers described by $\rho^{\rm OHE} = R_{H} \mu_{0} H$, where $R_{H}$ is the Hall coefficient, $\mu_{0}$ the magnetic constant, and $H$ the applied magnetic field.
+The total Hall resistivity can be written as $\rho_{H} = \rho^{\rm OHE} + \rho^{\rm AHE} + \rho^{\rm THE}$, where $\rho^{\rm OHE}$ is the ordinary Hall effect caused by the Lorentz force acting on the charge carriers described by $\rho^{\rm OHE} = R_{H} \mu_{0} H$, where $R_{H}$ is the Hall coefficient, $\mu_{0}$ is the magnetic constant, and $H$ is the applied magnetic field.
 The second term $\rho^{\rm AHE} = R_{s} \rho^2 M$ is the anomalous Hall effect.
-It arises due to the presence of magnetism, strong spin-orbit coupling and/or from an intrinsic Berry curvature in the momentum space \cite{kimbell2022challenges}, and it is proportional to the bulk magnetization $M$ and $\rho^2$. $R_{s}$ is the anomalous Hall coefficient.
+It arises due to the presence of magnetism, strong spin-orbit coupling, and/or from an intrinsic Berry curvature in the momentum space \cite{kimbell2022challenges}, and it is proportional to the bulk magnetization $M$ and $\rho^2$. $R_{s}$ is the anomalous Hall coefficient.
 The last term $\rho^{\rm THE}$ is the topological Hall effect caused by the presence of a Berry phase curvature created by topological spin textures, such as chiral domain walls or skyrmions \cite{kimbell2022challenges}.
 It is worth noting that both ordinary and anomalous Hall effects do not depend on the history of the measurement.
-The tiny hysteresis in $M(H)$ that is observed in s1 [see Fig.~\ref{resistivity}(c)] does not give rise to any visible feature in $\rho^{\rm AHE}$.
-On the other hand, the THE can be caused by chiral domain walls or other unconventional spin textures, which may depend on the history of the applied magnetic fields.
-Therefore, a simple way to extract the THE is to subtract the antisymmetrized Hall resistivity data obtained in experiments with decreasing applied magnetic field (9~T $\rightarrow$ $-9$~T) from those recorded with increasing the applied magnetic field ($-9$~T $\rightarrow$ $9$~T), and then divide the result by two to scale the absolute values, which we will denote hereafter as $\Delta \rho_{H}/2$.
+The tiny hysteresis in $M(H)$ that is observed in s1 [see Fig.~\ref{Magnetization}(a)] does not give rise to any visible feature in $\rho_{H}$, in agreement with previous reports \cite{suzuki2019singular,hodovanets2018single,he2023pressure}.
+We note that a large AHE was observed in a previous study \cite{puphal2020topological}.
+Since the AHE is proportional to the longitudinal resistivity, high quality samples with lower residual resistivity could have a weaker contribution of the AHE to the Hall effect.
+In fact, the AHE was observed in CeAlGe for samples with an RRR of 1.3 \cite{puphal2020topological}, and it is absent for samples with an RRR higher than 1.85 \cite{hodovanets2018single,he2023pressure}.